kill-o-zap/AMS_IZIV_keymorph/README_2.md

 ## Test Commands
 To test or register the moving and fixed image I used two commands below.
 It is important to register the pictures with the same num_keypoints, backbone, num_levels_for_unet (depends on the backbone), list_of_metrics has to be mse because for other scores I would need segmentations.
-Load paths depends on the save_dir of Train function.
+Load paths depends on the save_dir of Train function, because the weight is important.
-It has to me manualy replaced.
-For fixed and moving image you have to choose the correct ones.
-The register function needs to have validation images.
+The line 7. tio.Mask(masking_method="mask"), in hyperparameters must be commented so that the commands can work.

 ```bash Command 1 T2 -> T1